GautamDeepak/EMM/EMM_Prac_02.md

 Map.addLayer(DEMover200, {min: 200, max: 300, palette: ['blue', 'yellow', 'red']}, 'DEM>200');
 ```
 ## 7. Applying a spatial reducer
 Reducers are the way to aggregate data over time, space, bands, arrays and other data structures in Earth Engine.
 The spatial reducer aggregates the data over a certain space to give an output.
 E.g. mean elevation of a region.
-Recall how you used inspector tool to extract data from a pixel, think of spatial reducer to extract data from a polygon rather than pixel.
+Recall how you used the inspector tool to extract data from one pixel, think of a spatial reducer as a way to extract data from a polygon rather than a single pixel.

 Figure TODO spatial reducer

 1. Select the polygon geometry tool and draw a rectangle (or more complex polygon) on the map.
-Rename the geometry polygon to roi (roi means region of interest).
+Rename the geometry polygon to roi (roi means the region of interest).

 Figure to do